datacommonsorg/docsite/api/rest/stat_value.md

 ### Step 1: Assembling the information you will need

-This endpoint requires two arguments and offers five additional optional arguments, as listed:
+Going into more detail on how to assemble the values for the required arguments:

  - `place`: For this parameter, you will need to specify the DCID (the unique ID assigned by Data Commons to each node in the graph) of the place you are interested in.
  - `stat_var`: The statistical variable whose value you are interested in.

 In addition to these required properties, this endpoint also allows for other, optional arguments.
+Here are helpful arguments in regular use by Data Commons developers:

-  - `date`: If the property queried only takes on node values, you can use this argument to filter nodes in the response, ensuring the response only contains nodes with the specified type.
+  - `date`: Specified in ISO 8601 format.
+Examples include `2011` (the year 2011), `2019-06` (the month of June in the year 2019), and `2019-06-05T17:21:00-06:00` (5:17PM on June 5, 2019, in CST).

-  - `measurement_method`: You can specify this argument as `out` to indicate that you desire the response to only include nodes which are supercategories of the specified `DCIDs`, or `in` to only return nodes that are subcategories of the specified `DCIDs`.
-(For example, South America is a supercategory of Argentina, which in turn is a supercategory of Buenos Aires, as illustrated in Figure 1.)
+  - `measurement_method`: The technique used for measuring a statistical variable.
+Describes how a measurement is made, whether by count or estimate or some other approach, and names the group making the measurement.
+Examples include `BosniaCensus` and [`WorldHealthOrganizationEstimates`](https://datacommons.org/browser/WorldHealthOrganizationEstimates).

-  - `observation_period`: (≤ 500) Maximum number of values returned per node.
+  - `observation_period`: The time period over which an observation is made.
+Examples include `P1Y` (period of one year) and `P3M` (period of three months).

   - `unit`: The unit of measurement.
+Examples include Kelvin, Celsius, inches, light years, and slugs.

-  - `scaling_factor`:
+  - `scaling_factor`: Property of statistical variables indicating factor by which a measurement is multiplied to fit a certain format.
+For example, a proportion of 0.05 displayed as 5% has a scaling factor of 100, since 5 is equal to 0.05 multiplied by 0.05.

 ### Step 2: Creating the request